Lesson 1 Getting to Know Yourself

 Anger can sometimes be a useful ____

-Ask yourself some questions about your ____ feelings.
+Ask ____ some questions about your angry feelings.

 Questions to Ask Yourself